Read and write the test context #

 context.stationStationConfig | Nonestation_config

 Each returns None when the corresponding tier is absent.
-Bringup tests (no stations/ YAML) get context.station is None; tests that don't load a product get context.product is None.
+Bringup tests (no stations/ YAML) get context.station is None; tests that don't load a part get context.part is None.
 Guard with if context.station: before reaching for fields, or take the typed fixture (station_config) when the test only runs with a station present — pytest will skip it otherwise.

-See Stations and Products for the underlying entities.
+See Stations and Parts for the underlying entities.

 Record stimulus inputs with configure() #